 Things That Make Us Happy

 Biophilia – we have a happy response to the natural world.
 It’s very much a part of us.
 There are studies showing that there is something very restorative about nature – for example in hospitals people recover more quickly if they can see trees instead of brick walls.

 Co-operation with others also lights up the reward centers of our brains.
-People who are suicidal are extremely self focused and lonely.
-Studies have shown that suicidal poets use first person singular words such as “I”, “me” and “mine” much more frequently that other words.
+People who are suicidal are extremely self-focused and lonely.
+Studies have shown that suicidal poets use the first person singular words such as “I”, “me” and “mine” much more frequently than other words.
 This would suggest that aloneness and isolation more than hopelessness is a cause of unhappiness and suicide.